MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-setwindowshookexa.md

 </dl>
 </td>
 <td width="60%">
 Installs a hook procedure that monitors messages after they have been processed by the destination window procedure.
-For more information, see the [HOOKPROC callback function](nc-winuser-hookproc.md) hook procedure.
+For more information, see the <a href="/windows/win32/api/winuser/nc-winuser-hookproc">HOOKPROC callback function</a>[](.md) hook procedure.

 </td>
 </tr>